 - 1. Writing and Graphing Inequalities - 2.
-Solving Inequalities Using Addition or Subtraction - 3.
-Solving Inequalities Using Multiplication or Division - 4.
+Solving Inequalities Using Addition or Subtraction

+- 3. Solving Inequalities Using Multiplication or Division - 4.
 Solving Two-Step Inequalities

-NISLS English Language Arts
+NJSLS English Language Arts

-W.7.2-Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.
+W.IW.7.2-Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.

-Activity: Red Big Ideas Lesson 3.1 Exploration Activity 4---students will write a lesson on simplifying an algebraic expression.
+Activity: Students will write a lesson on simplifying an algebraic expression.

-MS-LS2-2-Construct an explanation that predicts patterns of interactions among organisms across multiple ecosystems.

-Activity: Red Big Ideas Lesson 4.4 Taking Math Deeper exercise 22---students will write inequalities comparing the pounds of fish a killer whale eats in captivity versus it's normal ecosystem.
+MS-LS2-2- Construct an explanation that predicts patterns of interactions among organisms across multiple ecosystems.
+Activity: Students will write inequalities comparing the pounds of fish a killer whale eats in captivity versus its normal ecosystem.